Frequently Asked Questions

 Our goal is not to get more people in prison.
 In fact, we expect this program should result in fewer arrests if individuals we engage stay away from violence.
 In turn, it should result in fewer people going to prison.
 But persons who remain involved in violence will be the focus of enforcement.
 The community expects and demands such accountability.

 No, you do not become a focus of enforcement simply because you decide not to take services.
-If you stay home, go to work each day – and you’re not associated with gun crimes or individuals associated with violence – you can live your life without any concern about enforcement
+If you stay home, go to work each day – and you’re not associated with gun crimes or individuals associated with violence – you can live your life without any concern about enforcement.
+This is a VOLUNTARY program.

 We would assess what you need to make yourself successful.
-That could range from basic stuff, like getting a car license, to more intense help like job-training.
+That could range from basic stuff, like getting a driver’s license, to more intense help like job-training.
 You would work with our staff to figure out what you need first.
 Usually, the goal is a good-paying job or career.
-You also might benefit from help in other issues, like controlling your temper or avoiding conflict.
+You also might benefit from help in other issues, like mental health or substance abuse treatment.
+The most importance resource we provide to our clients is consistency.
+We are here to walk with you through the changes you are trying to make.